headlessNode/headlessNode/README.md

 ### Projects

 - **RPS-Showdown** - A Rock Paper Scissors game created as part of The Odin Project's Foundations course.
 It offers users the classic game experience against the computer, with the first player to reach 5 points declared as the winner.
-The project utilized DOM manipulation to update the game interface dynamically and it also includes game logic to handle user and computer choices to declare a winner.
+The project utilizes DOM manipulation to update the game interface dynamically and it also includes game logic to handle user and computer choices to declare a winner.

   - **Link**: [RPS-Showdown](https://headlessnode.github.io/RPS-Showdown/)